-If you have surplus money, buying a rental home is a good investment.
+If you have surplus money, buying a rental home is a good real estate investment.
 You build extra property and make money from it.
 Even if you take up a mortgage, the rental income can help you clear it off.
 Americans often invest in out-of-state rental homes to avail the advantage of better market prospects.
 Moreover, it helps with the diversification of your investment portfolio.
 While everything about the investment sounds so incredible, you need to be extra cautious.
 The upsides of out-of-state rental homes can easily become downsides if you aren’t careful enough.
 Here are some things to consider before you go ahead.

 Buying a Rental Home